The

 McGill points out that after each meal X grows larger

-and subsequently its traveling range will increase.
+and subsequently its travelling range will increase.
 The next likely

 target is an experimental nuclear power station and in order to reach